Dieng Plateau in Java: A Detailed Travel Guide (2024)

 Scenery in Dieng Plateau

-Buy traditional local food at the markets
+6. Buy traditional local food at the markets

-Some of the traditional foods are:
+Some of those locally-produced foods are:

 Carica